 Bertagnolli and Casal enjoy a close friendship that has enabled them to enjoy success throughout the years.
 Having been to school with each other, the pair decided to transfer their relationship to competition.

 Sport specific information

-In 2019, he and his then guide Fabrizio Casal, were recipients of the Best Debut Award at the International Paralympic Committee Awards Gala. (paralympic.org, 25 Oct 2019)
+In 2019 he and guide Fabrizio Casal were presented with the Best Debut Award at the International Paralympic Committee Awards Gala. (paralympic.org, 25 Oct 2019)

 In 2019 he parted ways with his long-time guide and school friend, Fabrizio Casal, and began competing alongside Andrea Ravelli.
 "Andrea is a natural coach.
-He's older than me [seven years] and he skied alongside those we see at the World Cup until he got injured.
-The decision was made by me once Fabrizio had many responsibilities at the university.
-He's doing plenty of things while I was needing to train on a daily basis because the level in Para alpine skiing is raising up.
-We won so much together but I needed a change and I'm happy of having done it after all the medals we won." (incodaalgruppo.gazzetta.it, 15 Jan 2020; sciaremag.it, 15 Jun 2020)
+He's older than me [by seven years] and he skied alongside those we see at the World Cup until he got injured.
+I made the decision once Fabrizio got busier at university.
+He's doing plenty of things while I had to train on a daily basis because the level in Para alpine skiing is increasing.
+We won so much together but I needed a change and I'm happy to have done it after all the medals we won." (sciaremag.it, 15 Jun 2020; incodaalgruppo.gazzetta.it, 15 Jan 2020)

 |Men's Giant Slalom VI||Race 1||2015-03-08||10|

 |Men's Slalom VI||Race 1||2015-03-10||9999|

 |Men's Super-G Visually Impaired||Final||2018-03-11||2|

 |Men's Downhill VI||Race 1||2019-01-30||1|